SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

    # Define the label of the button to filter the events
    eventlist.filter.types.label = "Hide fake events"

-   # Define the default behaviour
+   # Define the default behavior
    eventlist.filter.types.enabled = true

 Another option to filter events is by agencyID.
 The button *Show only own events* will hide all events where the preferred origins agencyID is not the configured :confval:`agencyID` of scolv.
-This is the default behaviour which can be customized.
+This is the default behavior which can be customized (:file:`scolv.cfg` or :file:`global.cfg`):

 .. code-block:: sh